Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 * Cross probe to kernel and graph source files
 * The table at the bottom would show the following:
   * Kernels - The kernels in the graph.
-  * PL - Shows connections between the graph and PLIO
+  * PL - Shows connections between the graph and PLIO.
   * Buffers - Will show all the buffers used for inputs/outputs of the graph and the buffers for kernels.
   * Ports - Shows all the ports of each kernels and ADF Graph.
   * Nets - Shows all nets, named and generated, mapped in the ADF Graph.